 Of course, you can keep your tax-efficient savings in cash.
 But it is also possible to grow your savings and wealth in the same tax-saving manner as part of your ISA.

-This limit is set by the UK governments and is subject to change from one financial year to another.
+This limit is set by the UK government and is subject to change from one financial year to another.
 This scheme allows UK adults to save a certain amount of money without having to pay any taxes on capital gains.

 How to put money in an ISA?

-Depending on your eligibility, you can either invest all your allowance in Cash ISAs, stocks and shares ISAs, lifetime ISAs etc. There are some other types of ISAs too, such as the innovative finance ISAs.
+Depending on your eligibility, you can invest all your allowance in Cash ISAs, stocks and shares ISAs, lifetime ISAs, etc. There are other ISAs, too, such as the innovative finance ISAs.

-Stocks and shares ISAs offer the biggest percentage of returns.
-You can either invest your allowance yourself or take advantage of a reliable ISA fund.
+Stocks and shares ISAs offer the most significant percentage of returns.
+You can invest your allowance or take advantage of a reliable ISA fund.

 Finding the best ISA platform

 Besides, some platforms may not allow real-time access to your money or easy transfers.
-The minimum funds to start investing is also not the same across different platforms.
+The minimum funds to start investing are also not the same across different platforms.

 The best platform is, of course, the one that offers an accessible service with utmost reliability.
 It shouldn’t cost a lot in platform charges or brokerage fees.

 Then again, you should be able to withdraw your money as soon as you need it.
-Considering the risks, the best platform should also allow its users to start with a small fund.
+Considering the risks, the best platform should allow users to start with a small fund.

 To conclude, investing in stocks and shares ISAs may be tax-free but not risk-free.
-You can lose money just like any other investments.
-So, please be extra careful while choosing your ISA stocks, packages, or platforms.
+You can lose money just like any other investment.